sanjaymarison/futureditor/README.md

 To start future editor type```future-editor```in command line.

+# Note
+This is still not a stable version , to use stable version download it from pip

 # Credits
 This library was created by sanjay marison, please feel free contact me for any queries or any other problems,improvements to my code at marisonsanjay@gmail.com, thank you for using my code.